kkrull/marmot/README.md

 ### Future work

-- all except init: operate on a known/conventional Meta Repo directory, instead of the working directory.
-- exec: git pager (turning it off automatically, or adding an option).
 - exec: Operate on categories instead of project files.
 - host: Add `marmot host import <bitbucket.org|github.com>` to register remote repositories and clone them.